- Home

 This type of policy is designed for all horse riders, even if you don’t own your own horse, you could still take out this insurance.
 If you are a horse owner, you need to look at what is covered as this may already be a part of your insurance.
 If you ride someone else horse this could be a stand-alone insurance, we are all aware that riding horses is a high-risk sport, therefore having the correct insurance for any accidents is highly beneficial.

-This type of insurance normally covers you if you sustain a bodily injury through riding, handling, mounting or dismounting.
+This type of insurance normally covers you if you sustain a bodily injury through riding, handling, mounting, or dismounting.
 Most cover, accidental bodily injuries that can cause, death, loss of sight, loss of limbs, loss of speech or hearing, permanent disablement.
 This can also include loss of earnings due to the injuries sustained.

 Most insurance companies require you to be between 5-75 years of age.